PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Results

 Looking closer at the bull period (days 150-350) in Figure~\ref{fig:test_period}, we notice that, as expected, the Buy and Hold strategy performs very well, although still with a 25\% MDD.
 The proposed TA SVM and Fusion model with 0.95 threshold still achieve impressive performance in terms of Sortino ratio (4.65 and 5.97 respectively) and MDD (9.8\% and 8.3\% respectively), while sacrificing some profits for this reduced risk.

 It is during bear periods that the usefulness of our proposed models really becomes apparent.
 Table~\ref{tab:backtest_down} shows the trading results for the bear period (day 315 to day 365).
-During the bear period, both the TA SVM as well as the Fusion model with 0.95 and 0.99 threshold perform significantly better than the Buy and Hold and the MA Cross benchmark models.
+During the bear period, both the TA SVM as well as the Fusion model with 0.95 and 0.99 threshold perform significantly better than the buy and Hold and the MA Cross benchmark models.
 While the latter is down as much as -40.5\% profit, the TA SVM and Fusion model with 0.99 threshold reaches 32\% profit.
 This nicely illustrates the usefulness of our proposed strategy, because while Bitcoin has seen tremendous growth, it also goes through extensive bear periods where risk management is essential.
+It is worth noting that this backtest is performed on a limited period in time, with a small number of trades, hence we could not perform a statistical significance test of these results.
+In future research, the model and trading strategy could be tested on different market conditions to further examine its robustness.